Mary Morgan-Grenville, 11th Lady Kinloss: Early life

-Harvey), she married Major Luis Courthorpe Morgan on 4 November 1884.
+Inheritance

 Upon the death of her father on 26 March 1889, she succeeded to the Lordship of Kinloss, one of her father's subsidiary titles.
 (As he had no sons, his title as Duke of Buckingham and Chandos became extinct on his death, but titles in the Peerage of Scotland can pass to females).

 Due to her father's role of Governor of Madras (1875-1880), she was made a Companion of the Order of the Crown of India in 1878.
 She had acted as the Duke's host in Madras alongside her other two sisters, her father being a widower.
 In addition to her role as the Duke's hostess, she was also Churchwarden of Stowe Parish church.
 This was a role that was also occupied by Major Thomas Close-Smith at the same time, her son in law.
 Her eldest daughter the Hon.
 Mary Close-Smith became Churchwarden after her mother's death.

+Personal life

+On 4 November 1884 she married Major Luis Courthorpe Morgan.
+Together, they were the parents of: